paprika-network/peatio-paprikacoin/README.md

 go into the folder /lib/peatio

-create a folder named ravencoin
+create a folder named paprikacoin

 upload the files blockchain.rb / client.rb / wallet.rb